-Welcome to the first in my Harry Potter Travel series exploring exciting places in England where Harry Potter movies were filmed.
+Welcome to the first post in my Harry Potter Travel series, where we explore exciting places in England where Harry Potter movies were filmed.
 Join me in this magical journey to find the best of the British Isle, whether or not you are a Harry Potter fan.

 I bet you’ve heard of Harry Potter.
 And perhaps you’ve also thought about taking a trip to England.
 But have you thought of traveling to Harry Potter’s England?

 And you don’t have to be a Harry Potter fan to love this trip!

 Harry Potter’s England is a wonderful family vacation, regardless of your Harry Potter Fan status.
 One of us hadn’t even – gasp – read the books nor seen the movies!
 And he was equally enchanted and entertained as the rest of us muggles.

 So pack your bags, pack your Harry Potter fan’s bags, and come along with me on one family’s journey across England.
 Our mission?
 To explore destinations where several Harry Potter movies were filmed.
 It’ll be fun, even if you aren’t a Harry Potter fan.